-Erin Bodfish is a painter, florist, and writer based in Oregon.
+Erin Bodfish is a painter, florist, and writer based in Central Oregon.
+Through the intersection of her writing and painting practice, Bodfish weaves together a history of grief, memory, and presence of the body in an emotive landscape.
 Her work is largely influenced by the conceptual deconstruction of traditional methods of painting, and the use of the body as a tool in art making.
-She is drawn to the use of raw materials, and conceptually focuses on the in-materials, those materials in which we do not see.
 Bodfish received her Bachelor of Arts in Art History from Oregon State University along with a Minor in Applied Visual Arts.
 As a Merit Scholar, she completed her dual Masters of Fine Arts in Visual Studies and Masters of Arts in Critical Studies at Pacific Northwest College of Art.
 Bodfish is currently an instructor of Art and Art History at Oregon State-Cascades in Bend, OR.

 Marrow, Mourning, Mischief